niloy2107028/Airnbn_/README.md

 # Airnbn Project Documentation

-This is a Laravel-based Airbnb clone project, ported from a Node.js/Express application.
+This is a Laravel-based Airbnb clone project.
 It provides a platform for hosts to list properties and guests to book them.

 ## Table of Contents